-Adopt A Pet In ‘The Sims 4’ With The New ‘Cats & Dogs’ Expansion Out Now
+Adopt A Pet In ‘The Sims 4’ With The New ‘Cats & Dogs’ Expansion, Out Now

 With the “Cats & Dogs” expansion out now, pets are finally a part of The Sims 4 today.
 Over three years after its release, Sims can adopt cats and dogs with the release of the latest expansion.
-The veterinarian profession, the new world of Brindleton Bay, and a number of new items are also included in “Cats & Dogs” according to the game’s website.
+The veterinarian profession, the new world of Brindleton Bay, and a number of new items are also included in “Cats & Dogs,” according to the game’s website.
 The main attraction, though, is creating and customizing friendly felines and cute canines.

 With the Create-a-Pet tool players can customize their pets’ traits and appearance.
-With a wide array of features to choose, players are able to recreate their own pets with relative ease.
+With a wide array of features to choose from, players are able to recreate their own pets with relative ease.
 There is even a paint tool letting users of The Sims 4 paint patterns directly onto a pet’s fur.
 A number of traits let players further customize their animals with different personalities.
 There are even hidden traits that players will have to discover as their Sims spend time with their pets.

 Players can also have their Sims become veterinarians with the “Cats & Dogs” expansion.
 The new job lets players make medicine, treat animals, and even perform surgery.
 Hiring a staff, training them, and improving the customer experience leads to better establishment ratings.
 Managing a business in The Sims 4 is also a great way to earn more Simoleons and grow the community.